 Probation -- A means of conditionally releasing an individual after trial.

 Probation Before Judgment (PBJ) -- A conditional avoidance of imposition of sentence after conviction; failure to satisfy the terms and conditions may cause imposition of sentence after a finding of violation of probation.
+A defendant may plead not guilty and enter into an agreement with the State to accept a probation before judgment.
+The court may find facts justifying a finding of guilty beyond a reasonable doubt, defer entry of a conviction and place defendant on probation before judgment subject to reasonable conditions.

 Procedural Law -- The method, established normally by rules, to be followed in a case; the formal steps in a judicial proceeding.